arcalderon/directorymerge/README.md

 ### Approach
 Decided to use Spark in order to make use of computing power.
-For big data problems requiring large data sets.
-It makes sense to leverage Sparks' way of handling large amount of data.
-Loading say one thousand files of a 1GB would have stressed a non spark application.
+For big data problems requiring large data sets, it makes sense to leverage Sparks' way of handling large amount of data.
+Loading say one thousand files of a 1GB each would have stressed a non spark application.